wearetriple/web-defaults/data.md

 - [🗄️ Project structure](project-structure.md)
 - [🧱 Components](components.md)

-## What is a store?
+## What is a global store?
-In state management terms, a store is an object that holds the state of an application.
+In state management terms, a (global) store is an object that holds the state of an application.
 It is a centralized place where you can store, update, and retrieve data that is used throughout your application.

 In a typical state management system, the store is responsible for maintaining the application state, which consists of all the data and values that your application needs to function.
 This includes things like user data, application settings, and other important data.